anjos/site/content/category/software/beat.rst

    :alt: BEAT's logo

-After 4 years of development, the `BEAT platform`_ is now available for download as an open-source project, under the Affero GNU GPL version 3.
-It is composed of a few packages which can be reached on this `gitlab group repository`, hosted at Idiap.

 The BEAT platform is a European computing e-infrastructure for `Open Science`_ proposing a solution for open access, scientific information sharing and re-use including data and source code while protecting privacy and confidentiality.
 It